vasilakisfil/Introspected-REST/README.md

 > induces simple, visible, reusable, and cacheable through data-oriented integration
 > induces evolvable (loose coupling) via late binding of application transitions

+This is one of the most misunderstood parts of Roy's REST model.
+The idea here is that, once the client and server have reached a concensus on the Media Type after the negotiation, the server should strictly provide all the available options for the client to select.

+As Roy notes:

 > A REST API should be entered with no prior knowledge beyond the initial URI (bookmark)
 > and set of standardized Media Types that are appropriate for the intended audience
 > (i.e., expected to be understood by any client that might use the API).